Activity: Hike to Sterling Pond

 Who to go with: Fishing buddies, your dog or your kids

-Just a five-minute drive from either Stowe Mountain Resort or Smugglers’ Notch Resort sits the Sterling Pond trailhead.
-The Sterling Pond hike is part of Vermont’s fabled Long Trail, the first long-distance hiking trail in the U.S. The Long Trail spans 270-plus miles from the Massachusetts state line to the Canadian border along the Green Mountain State’s highest peaks.
+Just a five-minute drive from either Smugglers’ Notch Resort sits the Sterling Pond trailhead.
+The Sterling Pond hike is part of Vermont’s legendary Long Trail, the first long-distance hiking trail in the U.S. The Long Trail spans 270-plus miles from the Massachusetts state line to the Canadian border along the Green Mountain State’s highest peaks.

 The approximately 45-minute ascent to Sterling Pond from the parking area on Route 108 at the top of the Notch begins with a bit of stair-stepping over a series of rocks and tree roots.
 After the initial steep portion, the trail widens and the grade decreases.
 As the hike draws closer to Sterling Pond, talc outcroppings can be spotted along the ridge.

 Upon reaching the pond’s wooded shores, it’s time to relax and take in the tranquil setting or begin assembling a fly rod.
 If beautiful views and a peaceful setting isn’t enough of a reward following the hike, the potential to land rainbow and brook trout in this alpine setting surely is.
 While the western-side of the pond offers unobstructed fly-casting, the northern-side provides a bit more privacy and decreases the chance of fish getting spooked by a dog splashing in the pond or a kid skipping rocks.

 A few excursions from the pond can unveil even more spectacular vistas.
 Follow the trail around the pond through the woods until reaching a wide road on the left.
 That road leads to the top of Smuggs’ Sterling lift.
 This vantage point offers views of the mountains to the west and north—including Jay Peak on a clear day.